Travelling with kids by car

 - not reading or using tablet devices in the car

 - getting some fresh air into the car

 - eating and drinking small amounts regularly, rather than having large meals

-- trying to take your minds off feeling sick by singing songs or playing a game.
+- trying to take your minds off feeling sick by singing songs or playing games.

-If you know your child gets motion sickness a lot, it can be a good idea to prepare ahead and have an ice cream bucket, plastic bags, wipes and a spare change of clothes handy in the car, in case your child vomits.
-Check in on your child every so often to see how she’s going, and take a break if she needs to get some fresh air.
+If you know your child gets motion sickness a lot, it can be a good idea to have a container, plastic bags, wipes and a spare change of clothes handy, in case your child vomits.
+Check on your child every so often to see how she’s going, and take a break if she needs to get some fresh air.

 If you or your child vomit a lot when you travel, see your GP.
 Also talk to your GP or pharmacist before trying motion sickness medication.